 It’s hot out and your AC has stopped functioning.
 You’ve exhausted all of the troubleshooting methods in your owner’s manual and are at a loss for what could possibly be wrong.
 Your situation isn’t unlike many others.
-The high heat of the of our area means we get phone calls every day from homeowners who need our help with AC Repair Chandler AZ especially when it’s an emergency.
+The high heat of the of our area means we get phone calls every day from homeowners who need our help with Chandler AC repair especially when it’s an emergency.
 Below are a few of the most common reasons our customers call us:

 1) Your Air Conditioner Ceases to Work

 Before you give us a call, try making sure your thermostat is set for the “cool” setting and the temperature is set at less than the current room temperature.
 If all of these things look fine, then check your breaker box to ensure that no breakers have been tripped and need to be reset.
 If the problem persists, it’s time to pick up the phone.